rng-guy/NFSMWBartender/README.txt

  • Heat levels > 5 are now shown correctly in menus (requires Binary for missing textures), and
  • you can no longer get busted due to line-of-sight issues while the green "EVADE" bar fills.

-The "Basic" feature set CAN FIX TWO BUGS / ISSUES, depending on its configuration:
+The "Basic" feature set CAN FIX TWO MORE BUGS / ISSUES, depending on its configuration:
  • non-Strategy roadblock requests can no longer be stalled by HeavyStrategy 3 requests, and
  • HeavyStrategy 3 requests no longer become very rare at Heat levels with frequent roadblocks.